miguelperezenciso/SeqBreed/README.md

 - **A starting pedigree**: If not provided, a new one is automatically generated where base individuals are unrelated.

 ### Usage
-A step by step example is in ```main.py``` file.
-Folder DGRP contains an example of sequence data from Drosophila Genome Reference Panel (http://dgrp2.gnets.ncsu.edu/) detailing a genomic selection experiment, whereas the POTATO folder contains a GWAS example using  data from tetraploid potato.

-#### 0. Main steps
 A typical SeqBreed run consists of at least the following steps:

 1-	Upload founder sequence genotypes and a `GFounder` object is created.
 A file with all SNP positions in sequence is generated.